 Select TestVM2.

-On TestVM2, select Connect > RDP.
+On TestVM2, select Connect > Connect.

 On TestVM2 | Connect, select Download RDP file. |